How Will Swimming in a Pool Affect My Acne?

-- Sebum (skin oil) overcompensation: The first occurs as the skin oil-producing glands in the skin overreact to loss of skin oil from the top layer of skin during swimming.
+- Skin oil (sebum) overproduction: Skin oil-producing glands in the skin overreact to loss of skin oil from the top layer of skin during swimming.
 As the skin oil, called sebum, washes off of the surface, the skin produces more sebum at a higher rate to replace what is lost.
 Since more sebum usually means more acne, this is one reason why swimming is thought to sometimes cause aquagenic acne.

-- Pore-clogging: The second process thought to contribute to the onset of aquagenic acne is clogging of pores.
-There are a few things that might be at fault.
-First, the damage that pool water causes to the skin's barrier may cause skin cells to over-produce and clog pores.
+Pore-clogging: The damage that pool water causes to the skin's barrier may signal the skin to over-produce skin cells in an attempt to repair itself.
+This overproduction of skin cells may clog pores.
 Second, pore-clogging sunscreens commonly used before, during, or after swimming may contribute to clogged pores.

-To prevent aquagenic acne, pay attention to the dryness of your skin after swimming and moisturize if necessary.
-Also, avoid comedogenic (pore-clogging) sunscreens.
-Look for sunscreens that are specifically made for "sensitive skin" and sunscreens that print "non-comedogenic" on the label.
-While this is not a fool-proof way of making sure your sunscreen will not clog pores, it is a step in the right direction.
+Avoid comedogenic (pore-clogging) sunscreens.
+Look for sunscreens that are specifically made for "sensitive skin" and sunscreens that print "non-comedogenic" or "won't clog pores" on the label.
+This is not a fool-proof way of making sure your sunscreen will not clog pores, but it is a step in the right direction.

 How Swimming Affects Other Skin Diseases - Does This Give Us Any Clues?